Urban Forestry and Urban Greening

 Urban Forestry and Urban Greening is a peer-reviewed scientific journal published by Urban & Fischer, an imprint of Elsevier.
 The editor-in-chief is Wendy Chen.
 Coverage includes research regarding urban and peri-urban forests and other nearby vegetation.
+It was co-founded in 2002 by Thomas Barfoed Randrup and Cecil Konijnendijk.

 Abstracting and indexing

 This journal is indexed and abstracted in: